emberjs/rfcs/text/0000-non-context-shifting-partials.md

   template.

-Users who are familiar with how component invocations work today should find the second form quite familar and easy to understand (which further highlights the oddities of the first/current form).
+Users who are familiar with how component invocations work today should find the second form quite familiar and easy to understand (which further highlights the oddities of the first/current form).

 In addition, we will pair this change with a deprecation.
 When a partial template